Raw dog food with vegetables – do they belong in there or not? I’ve been asked that question a few times, and the answer is – it depends!

 I added a list of raw dog food brands that sell raw meals with plant matter below.

-If you make your own raw dog food, you can either purée or steam your own veggies and fruit.
+If you make your own raw dog food, you can either purée or steam your own veggies and fruit using a food processor.

 What Vegetables to Add to Raw Dog Food